mrkn/pycall.rb/README.md

 Heroku's default version of Python is not compiled with the `--enabled-shared` option and can't be accessed by PyCall.

-There are many ways to make our heroku use Python that is compiled with the `--enabled-shared` option.
+There are many ways to make our heroku use Python that is compiled with the `--enabled-shared` option:

   - use Heroku's official Python buildpacks `post_compile` hooks to recompile the python if the `--enabled-shared` option is not enabled. example script of `post_compile` in ruby on rails app `bin/post_compile`.